 Nitrogen exhibits a wide range of oxidation numbers, from -3 to +5, making its chemistry rich and diverse.
 Here are some advanced concepts related to nitrogen oxidation numbers:

 - Nitrogen Cycle: The nitrogen cycle involves the conversion of nitrogen compounds through various oxidation states.
-For example, nitrogen fixation converts atmospheric nitrogen (N2, oxidation number 0) to ammonia (NH3, oxidation number -3), while nitrification converts ammonia to nitrite (NO2-, oxidation number +3) and then to nitrate (NO3-, oxidation number +5).
+Here's one way to look at it: nitrogen fixation converts atmospheric nitrogen (N2, oxidation number 0) to ammonia (NH3, oxidation number -3), while nitrification converts ammonia to nitrite (NO2-, oxidation number +3) and then to nitrate (NO3-, oxidation number +5).

 - Redox Titration: Redox titrations involve the use of oxidizing or reducing agents to determine the concentration of a substance.
 The oxidation number changes during the titration process are used to monitor the reaction and calculate the concentration.

-- Electrochemical Cells: Electrochemical cells utilize redox reactions to generate electricity.
+- Electrochemical Cells: Electrochemical cells work with redox reactions to generate electricity.
 The oxidation numbers of the reactants and products determine the voltage and efficiency of the cell.

 - Coordination Chemistry: Nitrogen-containing ligands in coordination complexes can exhibit various oxidation states, influencing the properties and reactivity of the complex.